spencercarli/react-native-js-navigator-example/tutorials/navigator-tutorial.md

 We need `Animated` to manage animations efficiently and `Dimensions` so we can get the width of the screen.

-We'll then intialize a new `_animatedValue` on the component to drive the swipe animation.
+We'll then intialize a new `_animatedValue` on the component to drive the slide animation.

 `Navigator.js`
 ```javascript